grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=22 (0x16) - Select Album/Play list
-    VSCP_TYPE_MULTIMEDIA_ADJUST_SELECT_ALBUM
-This is typically for selecting an album or play-list for playback
+    VSCP_TYPE_MULTIMEDIA_ADJUST_SELECT_ALBUMThis is typically for selecting an album or play-list for playback

  | Data byte | Description                                                                                                                                                                                                                                                                                                                                                                                  |
  | :---------: | -----------                                                                                                                                                                                                                                                                                                                                                                                  |